vincentshow/CefBox/README.md

 Thanks to the appearance of cef, we can build cool desktop app with html5 in a more effective way.
 And as an .neter, cefsharp is the most effective tool to build windows desktop app with html5.

 However, the primary manner of the interop between js and bounded object is mad if we build complex app that contains frequent communications between them.
-Besides, the window's border provided by operation system is not in harmany with out app sometimes.
+Besides, the window's border provided by operation system is not in harmony with out apps sometimes.
 ...

 As you can see, CefBox is the one to solve these problems for you.